Prepare your home for an outage

 - Two extra litres of water per person per day for cooking and cleaning.

 During a power outage, some of the necessities we take for granted may disappear, including phone access, electrical and water services.
 Roads could be blocked, stores might need to close and gas stations can be out-of-service.
-Taking these considerations into account and making an emergency preparedness plan is important to keep your family safe during a power outage.
+Taking these considerations into account when making your plan is important to keep your family safe.

 For more information